HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authorization/users_and_groups/custom_login_portlet.md

 If you only want to customize the flow of the login (for example, calling external validation), you can also consider writing a login filter.
 For more information, see [Configuring authentication filters](../../../../config_portal_behavior/auth_filters/index.md).

+To implement a login portlet with Rational Application Developer (RAD), Eclipse, or another Java development tool, refer to the following steps:

 1. Add the following to your build path as an external JAR file:

     ```